 The latest additions to the Wren Digital Library include a manuscript containing works by Chaucer (R.3.15), a volume given to Trinity by Jonathan Dryden (B.15.27), two manuscripts of Walter Hilton’s Scale of Perfection (O.7.47 and B.15.18), a volume from Christ Church Cathedral Priory (B.2.25) and a medieval encyclopedia (R.9.10).

-This work by Hugh of St Victor – De sacramentis christianae fidei – is one of a number donated to the College by Jonathan (John) Dryden.
+This work by Hugh of St Victor – De sacramentis christianae fidei – is one of a number donated to the College by former Fellow, Jonathan Dryden.
 It is a theological and mystical text.
 An original medieval cloth cover protects the decorated initial at the start of book 2.

 The Library has two manuscript copies of Walter Hilton’s Scale of Perfection (O.7.47 and B.15.18).
 Based on the internal evidence provided in the colophon (a statement giving evidence of authorship), manuscript B.15.18 has been dated to c.
 1499.
 The text is also annotated throughout by James Grenehalgh who also worked on other extant copies of this text at the end of the 15th century.

 B.2.25, Robert Holcot, Commentary on the Book of Wisdom

 B.2.25 is one of more than eighty manuscripts in the Library which originate from the Benedictine Cathedral Priory of Christ Church in Canterbury.
 The majority were bequeathed by John Whitgift, Archbishop of Canterbury between 1583 and 1604, but this one was given by another donor, Thomas Nevile (Master of Trinity 1593–1615).
 The volume begins with the decorated initial and border below, but also contains some plainer initials decorated with faces (eg f.225r).